layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 In our example we have created another routing rule `MyOtherRoutingRule` **below** the first rule.

 The order of rules is important, as they will be evaluated in this order.
-If you need to change the order you can do so by using the `Move Up` and `Move Down` buttons at the top of the Routing Rules section.
+If you need to change the order, you can do so by using the `Move Up` and `Move Down` buttons at the top of the Routing Rules section.

 ![Move Rule (Output Frame)](.asset-output-frame_images/d3dedd0f.png)